Skip to content

 Alternatively, run all playbooks automatically in order:

-# pass options like -v and --step
+# specify options like -v or -t

 # run all playbooks starting from "storage"